chriscauley/org/the_scencients/characters.md

 * Amanda Bost - The friend of the trope master in Book 4

 * Emily ?? - "Hayley Williams" of Book 4 and 5.
-Brings reality TV with her out of the Ghetto and eventually releases it on all of mankind
+Brings reality TV with her out of the Ghetto and eventually releases it on all of mankind.
+Big bad of the book

+* Ava Kingston (??) - girl haunted by the dreamweaver